 Buying a dog from the offset can be a considerable investment, with some breeds costing closer to two thousand pounds.
 What’s more, buying a pedigree or popular breed of dog can also make your dog more desirable to pet thieves.

-Thankfully, in January 2024, the UK’s government announced its backing for new legislation to make pet theft a criminal offence.
-Under the Pet Abduction Bill – a Private Member’s Bill sponsored by Anna Firth MP – anyone found guilty of stealing a pet will face up to five years in prison, a fine, or both.
+Thankfully, on May 24th, 2024, new legislation came into effect to make pet abduction a criminal offence in England and Northern Ireland.
+Under the Pet Abduction Act 2024 – which was a Private Member’s Bill sponsored by Anna Firth MP – anyone found guilty of stealing a pet will face up to five years in prison, a fine, or both.

-To help prevent your pet from being taken firstly make sure your dog is microchipped as this is a legal requirement, failure to do so could result in a fine of up to £500, and always remember to keep their details up to date too.
-Never leave your dog tied up outside a shop or in a car unattended.
-Keep them on a lead in busy areas, especially if the area is unfamiliar to you and your pet.
+To help prevent your pet from being taken, first make sure your dog is microchipped as this is a legal requirement and failure to do so could result in a fine of up to £500; always remember to keep their details up to date too.
+Never leave your dog tied up outside a shop or in a car unattended and keep them on a lead in busy areas, especially if the area is unfamiliar to you and your pet.
 Finally, when considering pet insurance, it’s worth checking if your cover includes ‘loss by theft or straying.’

 Cheapest versus most expensive dog breeds to treat

-From our affordable dog breeds list, when it comes to common illnesses and conditions, based on customer claims, the West Highland Terrier is the cheapest dog breed to treat whereas Miniature Smooth Hair Dachshunds are the most expensive to treat.
+From our affordable dog breeds list, when it comes to common injuries, illnesses and conditions, based on customer claims, the Jack Russell Terrier Cross is the cheapest dog breed to treat, whereas Miniature Smooth Hair Dachshunds are the most expensive to treat.

-In addition to our analysis of the cheapest versus most expensive dog breeds we’ve also been looking at the most popular names owners give their dogs, and we can reveal the top five for boys and girls as follows:
+In addition to our analysis of the cheapest versus most expensive dog breeds we’ve also been looking at the most popular names owners give their dogs as follows:

 Our top 30 UK dog breeds in full

-If you’re due to welcome a new puppy to your home – here at The Insurance Emporium our range of pet insurance cover gives owners the flexibility to choose what suits their needs the best.
-We also offer owners a 10% multi-pet discount, plus a 20% introductory offer (see our website for T&Cs) – paw-fect!
+If you’re due to welcome a new dog to your home – here at The Insurance Emporium our range of pet insurance cover gives owners the flexibility to choose what suits their pet’s needs the best.
+We also offer owners a 10% multi-pet discount, plus 20% introductory offer*** – paw-fect!

 All content provided on this blog is for informational purposes only.
 We make no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 We will not be liable for any errors or omissions in this information nor for the availability of this information.
 We will not be liable for any loss, injury, or damage arising from the display or use of this information.
 This policy is subject to change at any time.